JobiJoba/jobijoba.github.io/_posts/2019-07-03-describe-a-picture-chilli.md

 title: Describe a picture - Chilli
 tags:
 - picture
+description: Describe a picture of a Chilli in Thai.
+Many useful words and sentences in Thai.

 ---
 Chilli ... if you went to Thailand without encounter chilli, you were in the wrong country ^^